Newcastle University: Civic responsibility

 The university describes itself as a civic university, with a role to play in society by bringing its research to bear on issues faced by communities (local, national or international).

 In 2012, the university opened the Newcastle Institute for Social Renewal to address issues of social and economic change, representing the research-led academic schools across the Faculty of Humanities and Social Sciences and the Business School.

 Mark Shucksmith was Director of the Newcastle Institute for Social Renewal (NISR) at Newcastle University, where he is also Professor of Planning.

 In 2006, the university was granted fair trade status and from January 2007 it became a smoke-free campus.

 The university has also been actively involved with several of the region's museums for many years.
 The Great North Museum: Hancock originally opened in 1884 and is often a venue for the university's events programme.

-Faculties and schools
+Faculties, schools and institutes

 Teaching schools within the university are based within three faculties.
 Each faculty is led by a Provost/Pro-vice-chancellor and a team of Deans with specific responsibilities.
+The university also has research institutes based within each faculty.